 Delaying or ignoring Follower requests

 All the handwork put in social media is to impress the audiences and to build a base for them to connect with you.
 Sometimes we involve so much in social media postings, that we ignore and delay in replying audience questions or comments on previous posts or our page.
 If this happens then all the effort and other activities mean nothing at the end of the day.
 We must take care not to ignore or delay any audience request.
+This is a common and one of the top social media mistakes.

 Improper usage of Hashtags

 Focus more to your audience analytics on social media platforms to analyze when your audience is most active.
 Make use of the data to differentiate the types of posts and topics they share and respond to the most.
 Pay less attention to how much you post, how many followers and fans you have, the hashtags you add to the content, and more on providing quality content, and responding to your audience.
 Keep track of your goals, and ensure every post of yours target the same purpose.
+It is inevitable for the companies with bad social media presence to lose the momentum of growth in the market that is forever boiling.

 For more expert inputs, visit us at animatedvideo.com.
 We are experts in the social media marketing and animated video field, and we have been helping companies like yours for years with creating a great content that gets them noticed in the online world.